ShahOdin/Broker/README.md

 The different components of a program, do not assume anything about the structure of the other components and no attempt at creating hierarchical interfaces are made.

 The communication between servers and clients in a relationship are instead done via the concepts of "Role" and "Task".
-This allows for indepdent development of servers that provide a functionality and clients that want that have signals for callbacks.
+This allows for indepdent development of servers that provide a functionality and clients that want to trigger these callback methods.

 Moreover, the broker mechanism will allow for dynamic allocation of clients and servers against one another and the wiring of clients and servers is less static/global.